We are CARES.

 Evolution is key.
 See how CARES has developed over the last 30 years.

-The Center for Agricultural Research and Environmental Systems was founded by two Agriculture Economics students at the University of Missouri.
+The Center for Agricultural, Resource and Environmental Systems was founded by two Agriculture Economists at the University of Missouri.

-Dr. Chris Fulcher (current Director at CARES) and Dr. Anthony Prato (former Director at CARES) began using geographic information systems (GIS) to better understand environmental conditions and impacts.
+Dr. Anthony Prato and Dr. Chris Fulcher (former Directors at CARES) began using geographic information systems (GIS) to better understand environmental conditions and impacts.
 Together they agreed to take on what would become CARES’ first and longest running project – the Missouri Source Water Assessment.

 The Center for Applied Research and Environmental Systems updates its name and moves online.